 - If you're serving a large crowd, this recipe can be easily doubled and baked in a larger pan.

-- To serve, cut into wedges as you would a pie or cut into squares for individual bite size servings.
+- To serve: cut into wedges as you would a pie or cut into squares for small bite size servings.

 Ingredients